hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

 <img src="../img/PP_fig4A.png " height="300">
 </p>

 Now we can use the `align_plots()` function again to combine all of our finished figures.
-We would like our images to be vertically aligned (we will align by the left axis, but should be similar for any axis chosen), so before we arrange our image, we use the `align_plots()` function.
+We would like our images to be vertically aligned (`v` option), and to be aligned by the left axis (`l` option).
 This function will create a list of vertically aligned images.

 ```r
 # Align all images vertically for the top half of the figure